jsr6720/jsr6720.github.io/_posts/2017-07-31-business-at-the-speed-of-thought.md

 ## My Review 3/5

-Book hasn't aged well in regards to technology, but then again it's 20 years old.<br/><br/>Key take away<br/>* technology should be streamlining process<br/>* new technology should coincide re-evaluating existing processes<br/>* CEO is ultimately responsible for
+Book hasn't aged well in regards to technology, but then again it's 20 years old.

+Key take away

+* technology should be streamlining process

+* new technology should coincide re-evaluating existing processes

+* CEO is ultimately responsible for

 ### Date Read
 2017/07/31